jrief/django-angular/docs/angular-model-form.rst

 Form with FileField or ImageField
 ---------------------------------

-If you have a `FileField` within your form, you need to add in your `<form>` definition:
+If you have a ``FileField`` or an ``ImageField`` within your form, you need to provide a file upload handler.
+Please refer to the section :ref:`upload-files` for details.

-`enctype="multipart/form-data`

-For fancier rendering and behaviour, consider using a custom directive.
-Handling file upload is a bit out of scope for this library.

-Only basic behaviour is supported with django-angular.